artefactual/archivematica/CONTRIBUTING.md

 A few additional stylistic preferences might not get flagged by linters:

 * Don't use variable or parameter names that shadow builtin functions and types.
-For example, don't name a variable "file".
+For example, don't name a variable "id".
 (Unfortunately, Python uses many useful names for its builtin types and functions.)
-* Sort imports alphabetically within their grouping to reduce duplicate imports.

 #### Exceptions